Linux Notes: leapp (migration tool)

 back to: my Linux Notes (index)

-CAVEAT: Linux computer systems of any commercial value should be covered by a support contract (Red Hat is your obvious choice).
-The following information is very dangerous so should only be attempted by seasoned professionals working at colleges and universities, or hobbyists working or personal systems.
+CAVEAT: Linux computer systems of any commercial value should be covered by a support contract.
+The following information is very dangerous so should only be attempted by professionals working colleges and universities, or hobbyists working or personal systems.
 And as always, make sure you have backup copies of everything before you begin.

 Migrating Linux